mcswedo/Reignite/README.md

 -----

 Known issues:

-1. Attempting to play certain songs on Intermediate or Advanced difficulty will not load a note chart properly.

-2. Changing the control scheme in the Options window does not load the proper set of keys in the UI for the rhythm game.
+1. Changing the control scheme in the Options window does not load the proper set of keys in the UI for the rhythm game.
 The left-hand keyboard keys are set, however, and are UIOP/7890.

-3. The "New Game" and "Load Game" buttons do not function.
+2. The "New Game" and "Load Game" buttons do not function.
 This is due to the main game mode not being implemented yet.

-4. In the Horizontal mode, the metronome sound does not play.

 If any other issues are found, please contact us at reignitedev@gmail.com or @mcswedo on Twitter.